iammohith/PD-Controller-For-2D-Quadrotor/README.md

    - **Neural Networks**: Approximate the nonlinear dynamics and improve the controller’s ability to respond to complex conditions.
    - **Supervised Learning**: Use historical data to fine-tune gains or predict required thrust for specific scenarios.

-By focusing on these areas, the @D quadrotor control system can become more adaptable, precise, and robust for real-world applications without the need to expand into higher dimensions.
+By focusing on these areas, the 2D quadrotor control system can become more adaptable, precise, and robust for real-world applications without the need to expand into higher dimensions.

 ## License